Chromatic fixed point theory and the Balmer spectrum for extraspecial 2-groups: Main Results

 \subsection{Organization of the rest of the paper}

-Section \ref{background section} has some background information about the equivariant stable category and Morava K-theories needed later.
+Section \ref{background section} has some needed background information about classical Smith theory, the equivariant stable category, and Morava K-theories.

-In \secref{balmer section}, we explain how the chromatic Smith theorem problem, as stated in the introduction, is equivalent to understanding the topology of the Balmer spectrum of the equivariant stable categories studied in \cite{balmer sanders}.
-We also show how this is equivalent to understanding what chromatic type functions can be topologically realized.
-Much of this material is in \cite{balmer sanders, 6 author}, but we hope our exposition will be of value.
+In \secref{balmer section}, we translate our chromatic Smith theorem and Floyd theorem problems into the stable setting.
+The former is the problem whose solution answers remaining questions about the topology of the Balmer spectra of the equivariant stable categories studied in \cite{balmer sanders}.
+We also show how this problem is equivalent to understanding what chromatic type functions can be topologically realized.
+Much of this material is in \cite{balmer sanders, 6 author}, but we hope our exposition will make these interesting problems more accessible to those less conversant with stable equivariant homotopy theory.

-In \secref{r numbers section}, we run through basic properties of the blue shift numbers $r_n(G,H)$ and the group theoretic lower and upper bounds $r_-(G,H)$ and $r_+(G,H)$, and how two results from \cite{6 author} are used.
+In \secref{r numbers section}, we run through basic properties of the blue shift numbers $r_n(G,H)$ and the group theoretic lower and upper bounds $r_-(G,H)$ and $r_+(G,H)$, and how the two main results from \cite{6 author} are used.

 In \secref{proof of smith = floyd thm} we prove \thmref{equivalence thm}, after reviewing Jeff Smith's construction which uses certain idempotents in the group rings of the symmetric groups.